 Thinking of a career in politics, law, education, social work, human rights, public administration, or international development?

-In any of these professions, you can give yourself a leg up by developing a strong understanding of the history of Indigenous land claims and treaties in Canada.
+In any of these professions, you can give yourself a leg up by developing a strong understanding of the history of Indigenous land claims and treaties in Canada and around the world.

 And with UFV’s four-week, twelve-credit Indigenous Maps, Films, Rights and Land Claims certificate, you can do it in a format that will provide you with practical and conceptual research skills that you can put to work in the field.